 Complementing previous research, our findings suggested subjects with an educational level greater than Bac 2+ to be more likely to take on any higher drinking trajectory.
-According to the Organisation for Economic Co-operation and Development (OECD), French women of a higher education are two times more likely to drink than those with a lower education, whereas men of a higher education are less likely to engage in hazardous drinking.
-This resembles the findings of Yaogo et al., proposing that participants in an upward, downward or low social trajectory are more likely to abstain from alcohol than those with a stable high social trajectory.
-However, another study found individuals experiencing social disadvantage temporarily to more excessively consume alcohol when drinking regularly before in their lives, while non-drinkers continued to abstain from alcohol.
-The role of socioeconomic status therefore remains unclear.
-It is possible that students of a lower education continue on a professional pathway with less income and simply cannot afford alcohol in the same way as those with a higher academic degree, therefore desisting from long-term drinking patterns beyond occasional drinking.
+According to the Organisation for Economic Co-operation and Development (OECD), French women of a higher education are two times more likely to drink than those with a lower education, whereas men of a higher education are less likely to engage in hazardous drinking.1 This resembles the findings of Yaogo et al., proposing that participants in an upward, downward or low social trajectory are more likely to abstain from alcohol than those with a stable high social trajectory.115 However, another study found individuals experiencing social disadvantage temporarily to more excessively consume alcohol when drinking regularly before in their lives, while non-drinkers continued to abstain from alcohol.116 The role of socioeconomic status therefore remains unclear.
+It is possible that students of a lower education continue on a professional pathway with less income and simply cannot afford alcohol in the same way as those with a higher academic degree,48 therefore desisting from long-term drinking patterns beyond occasional drinking.
 Compatible with these observations, study participants who repeated a grade were more likely to be a member of the non-drinking trajectory.
-An American study found grade repetition to be linked to material hardship and parental involvement.
-Therefore, grade repetition could, similar to educational level, serve as a proxy for a lower socioeconomic status.
-However, as grade repetition occurs more often in France (28% in 2015) than in the US (6.9% in 2016), other factors explaining these results could be involved.
+An American study found grade repetition to be linked to material hardship and parental involvement.117 Therefore, grade repetition could, similar to educational level, serve as a proxy for a lower socioeconomic status.
+However, as grade repetition occurs more often in France (28% in 2015)118 than in the US (6.9% in 2016),119 other factors explaining these results could be involved.
 Nevertheless, there is limited research assessing the relationship of grade repetition in France and alcohol consumption.
 Parental profession, on the contrary, was not found to be associated with membership in any of the drinking trajectories.
-Similar to our results, Melchior et al. did not find a correlation between low parental socioeconomic status and alcohol dependence.
+Similar to our results, Melchior et al. did not find a correlation between low parental socioeconomic status and alcohol dependence.120 alcohol consumption trajectories using different indicators.
+However, these studies used different time periods in modeling the trajectories or a different study design (e.g. cross-sectional), as well as examined only conduct disorder.101 Our externalizing symptoms variable includes both conduct disorder symptoms and non-conformist, hyperactive and inattentive behavior, therefore potentially diluting associations with alcohol consumption.121 In addition, the associations in the literature vary according to the alcohol measure used.
+The links between conduct disorder and alcohol dependence indicators were found to be far more significant and stronger than those with alcohol quantity-frequency.101 Likewise, suicidal ideation was found to be significantly associated with alcohol dependence for the chronic and later onset trajectory groups, but to not be related to alcohol quantity-frequency.101 This implies that psychological difficulties were more likely to be associated with problematic alcohol use measures rather than frequency.